tajpatel58/tajpatel58/README.md

 - 🙎‍♀️ I’m currently working on a Girlfriend Chatbot.
 - 📚 I’m currently learning NLP and PyTorch.
-- 🏢 Data Scientist at Darktrace.
+- 🏢 Data Scientist at Kantar.
 - 📶 Interested in Data Science and Machine Learning.

 <h3 align="left">Connect with me:</h3>